-Around half the population has a vision problem.
-However, this is now easy to correct since there is a suitable solution for virtually all vision problems.
+Around half the population has a vision problem of some kind.
+However, these conditions are now easy to correct since there is a suitable solution for virtually each one.

 The eye is our most important sensory organ.
-Even today, medicine has not found a way to prevent the natural deterioration of vision.
-But spectacles, contact lenses or surgery make it possible for almost everyone to see sharply.
-Everything about the advantages and disadvantages of spectacles, laser and contact lenses.
+Medicine still has not found a way to prevent the natural deterioration of our eyesight.
+However, glasses, contact lenses or surgery make it possible for almost everyone to see clearly.
+Read on to find out all you need to knowabout the advantages and disadvantages of eyeglasses, laser surgery and contact lenses.

-It's possible thanks to medical and technical advances.
-Today, an optician or ophthalmologist can help almost everyone with a vision problem.
-Spectacles, contact lenses and laser surgery are all ways to achieve sharper vision.
+It can be done now, thanks to medical and technical advances.
+Today, an eye care professional can help almost everyone with a vision problem.
+Glasses, contact lenses and laser surgery are all ways to achieve clearer vision.
 Each of these options to correct vision weaknesses has its advantages and disadvantages.
 Here's some information that will help you decide which is best for you:

-Spectacles are the most common and effective way to correct a vision problem.
-Modern, individually customised spectacles are now available for virtually every occasion and every vision need.
+Glasses are the most common and effective way to correct a vision problem.
+Modern, individually customized glasses are now available for virtually every occasion and every vision need.

-They are easy to wear, and modern frames and spectacle lenses make them very comfortable.
-The high-refraction plastic lenses used today also considerably reduce the weight of strong spectacle lenses.
-Modern progressive lenses allow wearers to see precisely at all distances.
-Anti-reflective spectacle lenses prevent annoying light reflections, while self-tinting (also known as photochromic) spectacle lenses darken when exposed to ultraviolet light.
-Spectacles also help protect your eyes against dirt, dust and insects.
-There are ideal spectacles for every occasion including work spectacles for those who spend a lot of time on computers or tablet PCs, i.e. those who want comfortable and sharp vision primarily in the near and mid-range distances, which can be customised as needed.
-The same is true for active applications, such as sport and leisure activities.
-Special design and production technology now make it possible to produce lenses in your own prescription to fit highly-curved spectacle frames.
-Special, innovative coatings make even plastic lenses, which used to be rather delicate, into durable precision vision aids.
+They are easy to wear, and modern frames and eyeglass lenses make them very comfortable.
+The high-refraction plastic lenses used today also considerably reduce the weight of strong eyeglass lenses.
+Modern eyeglass lenses allow wearers to see precisely at all distances.
+Anti-reflective eyeglass lenses prevent annoying light reflections, while self-tinting (also known as photochromic) eyeglass lenses darken when exposed to ultraviolet light.
+Glasses also help protect your eyes against dirt, dust and insects.
+There are ideal glasses for every occasion including work glasses for those who spend a lot of time on computers or tablet PCs, i.e., those who want comfortable and clear vision primarily in the near and mid-range distances, which can be customized as needed.
+The same is true for active applications, such assport and leisure activities.
+Special design and production technology now make it possible to produce lenses in your own prescription to fit highly-curved frames.
+Special, innovative coatings turneven plastic lenses, which used to be rather delicate, into durable precision vision aids.

-Spectacle lenses with strong dioptre values can be uncomfortably thick and heavy.
+Eyeglass lenses with strong diopter values can be uncomfortably thick and heavy.
 They can fog up when you move from the cold outside into the warmth inside.
-Sometimes spectacles can be unwieldy, for instance when lying on your side, while watching TV or reading.
-Moreover, the geometry of some spectacle lenses results in areas that appear blurry, which may be more or less pronounced depending on the quality.
+Sometimes glasses can be unwieldy, for instance when lying on your side or while watching TV or reading.
+Moreover, the geometry of some eyeglass lenses results in areas that appear blurry, which may be more or less pronounced depending on the quality.

-The small and practically invisible plastic lenses are the first alternative to spectacles.
-Modern, and custom-produced contact lenses in particular, allow for precise correction of almost all types of vision problems.
-There are contact lenses for both short and far-sightedness.
-The technology is now so advanced that contact lenses are available for presbyopia; these function like progressive lenses on the eye, they are known as multifocal contact lenses.
+Small and practically invisible, contact lenses are the first alternative to glasses.
+Modern, and custom-produced contact lenses, in particular, allow for the precise correction of almost all types of vision problems.
+There are contact lenses for both near-and far-sightedness.
+The technology is now so advanced that contact lenses are available for presbyopia; these function like progressive lenses on the eye and are known as multifocal contact lenses.

-Contact lenses result in only slight magnification or reduction of the image.
-Sideways vision is also sharp and is not interrupted by an edge, as can happen with some spectacles.
-Contact lenses don't fog up, which can be a major factor for some professions – such as sailors, chefs, actors and athletes.
-Also, different vision impairments in the right and left eye can easily be corrected.
+Contact lenses result in only a slight magnification or reduction of the image.
+Sideways vision is also clear and is not interrupted by an edge, as can happen with some glasses.
+Contact lenses don't fog up, which can be a major factor for those in some professions – such as sailors, chefs, actors and athletes.
+Also, different vision impairments in the right and left eye can be corrected easily.

 A certain degree of manual dexterity is required to put in contact lenses.
-Wearing them too long can disrupt oxygen supply to the eye, at the time of purchase ask your optician whether the contact lenses have good oxygen permeability.
+Wearing them for too long can disrupt oxygen supply to the eye, so at the time of purchase, ask your eye care professional whether the contact lenses have good oxygen permeability.
 People who suffer from dry eyes should use hard lenses.
 In general, tolerability of contact lenses varies greatly from one individual to the next, some people get used to them quickly, while others require more time.
-Contact lenses require more maintenance than spectacles, this is especially important since incorrect maintenance and contamination can lead to infections.
-With multifocal contact lenses, some people have issues switching between the far and near range, or require more time to get used to it.
+Contact lenses require more maintenance than glasses, this is especially important since incorrect maintenance and contamination can lead to infections.
+With multifocal contact lenses, some people have issues switching between the far and near range, or require more time to get used to this.

 Laser surgery – small procedure, big effect

-The new ReLEx™ smile treatment method from Carl Zeiss Meditec revolutionises laser treatment
+The new ReLEx™ smile treatment method from Carl Zeiss Meditec revolutionizes laser treatment

-The new ReLEx™ smile treatment method from Carl Zeiss Meditec revolutionises laser treatment
+The new ReLEx™ smile treatment method from Carl Zeiss Meditec revolutionizes laser treatment

 Of all the other methods, the new ReLEx smile treatment method from Carl Zeiss Meditec is the first method in which vision impairments can be corrected without having to peel back the corneal flap.
 This means that the procedure is significantly less invasive for the eye.
-A laser is used within the intact cornea to create a thin, lens-shaped piece of tissue called a lenticle, which is then removed from under the cornea through an aperture of less than four millimetres.
+A laser is used within the intact cornea to create a thin, lens-shaped piece of tissue called a lenticule, which is then removed from under the cornea through an aperture measuringless than four millimeters.
 This translates into 80-percent less incision area in the upper layers of the cornea than previously (in LASIK) and a shorter treatment.

-No spectacles are required after the surgery.
+No glasses are required after the surgery.
 Modern laser correction procedures can even correct presbyopia.
-Laser surgery can be a good solution for people with vision problems who cannot get used to spectacles or who don't tolerate contact lenses.
-The dioptre range within which vision impairments can be corrected depends on the procedure used.
-For instance, ReLEx smile can usually correct short-sightedness of up to minus 10 dioptres.
-Other requirements: the eye must be fully formed (in general, patients should be over 18 years), the degree of short or far-sightedness (with or without astigmatism) should not have changed within the last two years and the cornea must also be of a certain thickness.
+Laser surgery can be a good solution for people with vision problems who cannot get used to glasses or who don't tolerate contact lenses.
+The diopter range within which vision impairments can be corrected depends on the procedure used.
+For instance, ReLEx smile can usually correct near-sightedness of up to minus 10 diopters.
+Other requirements: the eye must be fully formed (in general, patients should be over 18),the degree of near-or far-sightedness (with or without astigmatism) should not have changed within the last two years and the cornea must also be of a certain thickness.
 With an experienced doctor, this is a very low-risk surgery.

 Implantable multifocal lenses – surgical assistance for presbyopia

 Patients suffering from certain pathological changes in the eye are not eligible for the procedure.
-If a patient has this kind of eye disorder, any potential cataract operation will be discussed with the ophthalmologist during the consultation.
+If a patient has this kind of eye disorder, any potential cataract operation will be discussed with the eye care professional during the consultation.